-BHSC 410 Applied Pathology - Specific diseases frequently encountered by the Orthotist or Prosthetist are investigated in detail.
+BHSC 410 Applied Pathology - Specific diseases frequently encountered by the orthotist/prosthetist are investigated in detail.
 Prerequisite: BHSC 310.

 BMET 382 Electrical Circuits - Students become familiar with AC and DC circuits as well as other electrical building blocks.
 This theory will be used to explain the operation of electrically powered prostheses.